poojanpatel2712/Card_Listing/README.md

 ## This will launch the client application in your default web browser at http://localhost:3000.

 ## Project Structure
-server/: Contains the server-side code. client/: Contains the client-side code.
+server: Contains the server-side code.
+client: Contains the client-side code.